Aegon007/Aegon007.github.io/content/services/_index.md

 ## TPC
 ----------------------------------------
 * IEEE International Conference on Information Reuse and Integration for Data Science (IEEE IRI), 2023 - 2025
-* International Conference on Computing, Networking and Communications (ICNC) 2025
+* International Conference on Computing, Networking and Communications (ICNC), 2025
 * International Congress on Blockchain and Applications (BLOCKCHAIN), 2021 - 2025

 &nbsp;